Theoretical analysis and numerical solution to a vector equation $Ax-\|x\|_1x=b$: Theoretical analysis

 where $\alpha=2-\|g\|_{\w}$ and $\mu_G=\|v_G\|_1$.
 Observe that in the numerical treatment, $T(g)$ is approximated by $T(\tilde{g})$, where $\tilde{g}(z)$ has only finitely many nonzero coefficients.
 Then in the numerical treatment of equation \eqref{eq:sys1}, $T(g)$ is actually replaced by $T(\tilde{g})$.
 Without loss of generality, we may assume $g(z)=\sum_{i=-(N-1)}^{N-1}g_iz^i$ for some constant $N$.

 In real applications, the vector $v_A$ always has a finite number of nonzero elements, see \cite{BMML2020} for instance.
-In the following, we assume that the vector $v_A$ contains only $s$ nonzero entries.
-On the other hand, since $v_G\in \ell^1$, that is, $\|v_G\|_1<\infty$, then for sufficiently small $\epsilon$, there is sufficiently large $t$, such that for $\widehat{v}_G=(\widehat{v}_1^T, 0)^T$ and it holds
+In the following, we assume that the vector $v_A$ contains only the first $s$ nonzero entries.
+On the other hand, since $v_G\in \ell^1$, that is, $\|v_G\|_1<\infty$, then for arbitrary small $\epsilon$, there is sufficiently large $t$, such that for $\widehat{v}_G=(\widehat{v}_1^T, 0)^T$ it holds